David Headley: Post-9/11 activities

-That August, Gilani returned to Pakistan and began a second stint at the LeT training camp; he spent his spare time with Shazia in Lahore.
-Despite being already married in Pakistan, Gilani embarked on a series of affairs in the U.S. and had become engaged to a long-time girlfriend in New York City the month before.
-In December 2002, after landing in New York City, Gilani was briefly detained by border inspectors who had been on the lookout for unusual travel patterns to hubs of terrorism such as Pakistan.
+In August 2002, Headley returned to Pakistan and began a second stint at the LeT training camp, spending his spare time with Shazia in Lahore.
+Despite already being married in Pakistan, Headley embarked on a series of affairs in the U.S. and had become engaged to a long-time Canadian girlfriend in New York City the month before.
+After landing in New York City in December 2002, Headley was briefly detained by border inspectors who had been on the lookout for unusual travel patterns to hubs of terrorism such as Pakistan.
 However, the border inspectors found nothing amiss and soon released him.
-Gilani married his fiancée at a Jamaican resort a few days later.
+Headley married her at a Jamaican resort a few days later.

-In the summer of 2005, Gilani's second wife confronted him after learning about his other marriage, and about his trips to the LeT training camps, from his father.
-On August 25, 2005, Gilani hit his wife during an argument at his New York video store.
-After having Gilani arrested for assault, his wife called a government hotline and disclosed his terrorist activities.
+In the summer of 2005, she confronted him after learning about his other marriages, and about his trips to the LeT training camps in Pakistan, Headley then proceeded to hit her during an argument at his Manhattan video store.
+After Headley was arrested for assault, his wife called a government hotline and disclosed his terrorist activities.
 She was subsequently interviewed three times by the FBI's Joint Terrorism Task Force.
-The FBI, citing Gilani's work for the DEA, did not consider him a threat despite the accusations leveled against him in 2001 and 2002.
-The FBI agent investigating the matter speculated that Gilani's wife made her accusations because she had "an axe to grind" regarding his other marriage.
-Gilani was never questioned, and the assault charge was eventually dropped.
-Gilani later closed his video store.
+The FBI, citing Headley's work for the DEA, did not consider him a threat despite the accusations leveled against him in 2001 and 2002.
+The FBI agent investigating the matter speculated that Headley's wife made her accusations because she had "an axe to grind" regarding his other marriage.
+Headley was never questioned, and the assault charge was eventually dropped.
+Headley later closed his video store.

-In June 2006, Gilani's second wife, originally from Canada, applied for a green card under a U.S. law for abused spouses.
-In addition to physical abuse, Gilani's wife made reference to his radicalization and terrorist training; his anti-Semitic and anti-Hindu prejudices; and his praise for suicide bombers.
-U.S. immigration services granted the green card, but did not alert law enforcement about Gilani because of strict privacy laws governing immigration cases which involve spousal abuse.
+In June 2006, Headley's Canadian wife applied for a green card under the Violence Against Women Act which allows those in abusive relationships with United States citizens to proceed with their immigration intent, without relying on their initial spousal petitioners.
+During her immigration interview she made reference to Headley's radicalization and terrorist training; his anti-Semitic and anti-Hindu prejudices; and his praise for suicide bombers.
+USCIS granted her a green card, but did not alert law enforcement about Headley because of strict privacy laws governing immigration cases which involve spousal abuse.